hanabi/hanabi.github.io/README.md

 * In general, *Tempo Clues* do not follow from *Minimum Clue Value Principle*, which states that a clue must get at least 1 new card played or save at least 1 new card from being discarded.
 * Thus, a *Tempo Clue* with no other purpose MUST save at least 1 new card, and the player should *Chop Move* their chop card.
-* For example, on the first turn of a no-variant 3-player game:
+* For example, on the first turn of a 3-player game:
   * Alice clues red to Bob, which touches slot 1 and slot 2.
   * Bob plays red 1 from slot 1.
 The two red card in his hand could be nearly anything.
   * Cathy clues number 2 to Bob, which does not introduce any new cards, but it does "fill in" his slot 2 card.